helgoboss/helgobox/doc/user-guide.md

 A target is a thing that is supposed to be controlled.
 The following settings and functions are shared among all targets:

+- **Learn:** Starts or stops learning the target of this mapping.
+- **Go there:** If applicable, pressing this button makes the target of this mapping visible in REAPER.
+E.g. if the target is a track FX parameter, the corresponding track FX window will be displayed.
+- **Type:**
-- **Category:** Lets you choose the target category.
+    - **Left dropdown:** Lets you choose the target category.
         - **REAPER:** Targets that are about changing something in REAPER.
         - **Virtual:** Targets that invoke virtual control elements.
 This source category is available for controller mappings only.
-- **Learn:** Starts or stops learning the target of this mapping.
-- **Go there:** If applicable, pressing this button makes the target of this mapping visible in REAPER.
-E.g. if the target is a track FX parameter, the corresponding track FX window will be displayed.
-- **Type:** Let's you choose the target type.
+    - **Right dropdown:** Lets you choose a target type within that category.

 ##### Category "REAPER"